← Home

 What changed

-v1 mostly dumped raw prompt output which was great at first but limited formatting and wasn't easy to scan on a phone before a ride. v2 added structure: find sensible rest stops with water and bathrooms, research highlights (climbs, descents), surface practical tips, and be more specific about what to expect along the way.
+v1 mostly dumped raw prompt output which was great at first but limited formatting and wasn't easy to scan on a phone before a ride. v2 added structure: find sensible rest stops with water and bathrooms, research highlights (climbs, descents), lookup forecasted temperatures along the route when the rider is expected to be there, surface practical tips, and be more specific about what to expect along the way.

 I'm still tuning how much to trust the model vs. how much to verify against the actual route geometry.